Thegaijin/Thebucketlist/README.md

 2. Set your virtual environment with the software listed in the requirements.txt
 3. The Application has been developed and tested on Windows 10.

-#To start using this application, first clone it to your local machine by running
+#To start using this application, clone it to your local machine by running

 git clone https://github.com/Thegaijin/Thebucketlist.git
 cd bucketlist